Aanndreas/Biblioteks-API/README.md

 # Library System Project

 This project is a simple library system that allows users to interact with a collection of books.
-The system provides a user interface with rotating book shelves, each representing a book in the library.
+The system provides a user interface with book details and basic functionalities.

 ## Technologies Used